corazawaf/coraza.io/content/docs/tutorials/upgrade.md

 ---
-title: "Upgrave to v3 🆕"
+title: "Upgrade to v3 🆕"
 description: "This tutorial details the steps requiring to upgrade your Coraza v2 application to Coraza v3."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00